 It seemed brutal: No technique.
 No defense.
 No strategy.
 No skill.
 Just a barbaric slugfest.

-McGregor was among a slew of up-and-coming stars seeking glory.
-But in a room full of relentless competitors, he stuck out.
+McGregor was among a slew of up-and-coming stars seeking glory, each eager to make a name for themselves in a fiercely competitive environment.
+But in a room full of relentless competitors, he stuck out and it was evident that he was destined for greatness.

 He was engaging.
 Audacious.
 Entertaining.
 Witty.
+Brash.
+Determined.
 Flamboyant.
+Undeniable.
+Unwavering.
 But most importantly, he backed up his trash talk, finishing elite fighters with a swift karate-style grace and ease.
 My fascination with the sport was ignited once again.

 Becoming a Student

-As time went by, I became obsessed with Martial Arts.
+As time went by, I became obsessed with martial arts.
 I started to appreciate the virtuosity of different techniques.
-Whether it was the sleek defensive movements, jiu jitsu, and boxing of Anderson Silva or the high-level grappling and striking artistry of George St-Pierre.
+Whether it was the sleek defensive movements, jiu jitsu, and boxing of Anderson Silva, who executed each strike with precision and grace, or the high-level grappling and striking artistry of George St-Pierre.

 I was frustrated at first.
 I naively thought my athletic skills would put me on a path to quick success.
 This was not the case.

-I struggled to strike with the technique, power, and precision for which I had hoped.
-It was clear it was going to be a long process.
+I struggled to strike with the technique, power, and precision for which I had hoped, often feeling frustrated and disheartened with each attempt that fell short of my expectations.

-I continued to work on my skills over the next couple of years, taking in-person and online classes.
-I was happy with my progress in kickboxing so I decided to learn jiu jitsu.
-This proved to be an even bigger challenge.
+I continued to work on my skills over the next couple of years, taking in-person and online classes that covered a wide range of techniques and strategies.
+I was thrilled with my progress in kickboxing and decided to expand my martial arts repertoire by learning jiu jitsu.

 I’ve never been much of a wrestler or grappler.
 Kickboxing felt more natural as I had spent years honing my kicking skills and leg strength as a soccer player.

-There was a compelling and fascinating component I noticed immediately: the importance of technique and IQ.
+There also was a compelling and fascinating component I noticed immediately: the importance of technique and IQ.

 Another compelling part of my experience is I’ve become sensitive to the reality that I’m more helpless than I ever conceived.
 And that a person of superior grappling skills can nullify me so simply and effortlessly.
 This is humbling beyond belief.